onedata/onedata-documentation/docs/user-guide/tokens.md

 2. Bob confines the token `Alpha` — adds the `data.readonly` caveat — and
    obtains token `Alpha*` with different signature.

 3. Bob passes the token `Alpha*` to Alice.
-Alice is able to read the space `My experiment`, but cannot modify any files.
+Alice can read the space `My experiment`, but cannot modify any files.
 The space is accessed on behalf of Bob — from the system's point of view, whoever bears the token is recognized as Bob.
 Cryptography ensures that it is computationally implausible to infer token `Alpha` knowing only `Alpha*`.
 If Bob wishes to publish his experiment data online, he can safely make the token `Alpha*` public (see [safely publishing tokens][9]) — nobody will be able to use it in other way than to read the `My experiment` data.
 Bob can temporarily revoke or completely delete the token `Alpha` at any time, which will immediately disable the original token `Alpha` and all tokens derived from it — including the published `Alpha*` token.

 4. In the meantime, Bob still uses the original token `Alpha` to write data in the `My experiment` space, which becomes immediately visible for the users